nfmohammed/docker-tutorial/README.md

     $ docker run -d kodekloud/simple-webapp

-To attach to the container previously running in deattached mode First few container ids will be enough
+To attach to the container previously running in deattached mode
+First few container ids should be sufficient.

     $ docker attach a0345d

+Executing command inside a container

+    $ docker exec container_name cat /etc/hosts

 If no tag is specified, docker pull and run latest
 To, specify image and version(tag)